CT of the Abdomen/Pelvis

 While positioning you on the exam table, the technologist will explain your procedure and answer any questions you may have.

-If you are receiving contrast, it will be given through an injection in your IV.
+If you are receiving contrast, it may be given through an injection in your IV.

 The dye may cause you to experience a warm sensation all over your body and a metal taste in your mouth.
 This is normal.